isomerpages/moe-delasallesch/_cca/CCA Schedule for 2024.md

 ### CCA schedule for 2024

 **Please note:**&nbsp;<br>
 • CCA are scheduled on both Thursday and Friday for Sports CCA.
-For all other CCA, CCA sessions are scheduled on either Thursday or Friday.&nbsp;<br>
+For all other CCA, CCA sessions are scheduled on either Thursday or Friday (refer to table below) &nbsp;<br>
+• CCA schedule will be sent out on termly basis via Parents Gateway.&nbsp;<br>
 • CCA for P6 Lasallians will cease at the end of Semester 1 to allow more time for PSLE preparation.&nbsp;<br>
 • CCA for P3 Lasallians will commence at the start of Semester 2.&nbsp;<br>
-• To cater to the specific training needs of some sports CCA, the levels indicated for some Sports CCA&nbsp;<br>
-( eg. Basketball &amp; Hockey) will differ slightly.
-Do take note of the schedule for these CCA.

 **Semester 1**